gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 [^1]: We could say that the sentence is syntactically correct, but is semantically nonsense.

-[^2]: Unless that language is JavaScript, in which case type checking will have absolutely no problem adding `5` and `"banana"` together.
+[^2]: Try and imagine what would happen if there were _no types_ in a language.
+All you would have is bits floating around in memory.
+How would you know where the 'number' started?
+Or ended?
+Or which bits of the memory were the program?
+This is why all programming languages are typed - programming would be impossible without them.

 [^3]: Although often the type checker _does_ know the types of the values it's looking at - it will know that `1` is a number.
-This is how type inference works.
+This is how type inference works, helping statically typed languages become a lot less verbose.
+For instance in Go we can just say `x := 1` and the type checker will be able to infer the type of `x` to be a number.

-[^4]: There are some subtleties to this - often a language interpreter will compile parts of the code on the fly, and compiled languages can have sections of code whose types can only
-    be worked out after compilation when we run the program (at 'run time').
+[^4]: There are some subtleties to this - often a language interpreter will compile parts of the code on the fly, and compiled languages can have sections of code whose types can only be worked out after compilation when we run the program (at 'run time').

 [^5]: This is sometimes called _transpilation_.